-We have worked for The New York Times, The BBC, HBO, National Geographic, Discovery, Al Jazeera, Channel 4 News, Newsweek, The Guardian and The Sunday Times among others.
-We have also worked in extensively in media development and education including BBC Media Action, Search For Common Ground, IREX, Escuela Internacional de Cine Y Television, The Prince Claus Foundation and The Open Society Foundation.
+We bring together a diverse and talented team dedicated to mission of Journalism for Change.
+We are award-winning documentary film-makers, journalists, artists, civil society leaders, and development specialists.
+We have worked for major international media such as the New York Times, the BBC, HBO, National Geographic, Discovery, Al Jazeera, Channel 4 News, Newsweek, The Guardian and The Sunday Times, among others.
+We have worked for pioneering media such as B92 in Serbia and have worked as journalists in Iran.
+We have worked in extensively in civil society, education, and media development, including for groups such as BBC Media Action, Search For Common Ground, IREX, Escuela Internacional de Cine Y Television, East-West Institute, International Media Support, Free Press Unlimited, The Prince Claus Foundation and The Open Society Foundation.

 Board member, president